matomo-org/developer-documentation/docs/getting-started-part-1.md

     $ composer.phar install

 Now that you've got a copy of Piwik, you'll need to point your webserver to it.
-The specific instructions for configuring your webserver depends on the webserver itself.
-You can see instructions for Apache [here](#) and instructions for Nginx [here](#).
+The specific instructions for configuring your webserver depends on the webserver itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->

 Once your webserver is configured, load Piwik in your browser by loading `http://localhost/`.
 Follow the instructions to complete the installation process.